RohitMule86/Placify/README.md

 ## License

 No license file is currently included.
-All rights are reserved unless the repository owner specifies otherwise.